InvalidKaro/pyblox/docs/migrating.md

 - The cache has been removed.
 When you call `client.get_XYZ`, you can guarantee that you'll always get a new object.
   Keep this in mind.
 - The events system has been removed.
 The polling behavior was hard to maintain and is out of scope for this project.
-- ro.py's gamepersistence system has been removed.
+- pyblox's gamepersistence system has been removed.
 It may be added in the future.
-- ro.py's trade system has been removed.
+- pyblox's trade system has been removed.
 We have no plans to reimplement it.
-- ro.py's SignalR-based notification system has been removed.
+- pyblox's SignalR-based notification system has been removed.
 It is out of scope for this project but may be added later as an extension.
 - `Client.filter_text()` has been removed.
 It may be added back in the future.
 - `Client.get_game_by_place_id()` and `Client.get_game_by_universe_id()` have been removed.
 Instead, use